Amos Chapter Eight

 Israel is now compared to the Nile which floods every year with the rainy season and rises as much as 25 feet.
 The Nile does not stay that high as the dry season comes and it falls back down.
 This is a reminder to them as well as us that God is the provider as He is the One that sends the rain that causes the Nile to rise.

-'In that day,' declares the Sovereign Lord, 'I will make the sun go down at noon and darken the earth in broad daylight.'
+"When that time comes," says Adonai ELOHIM, "I will make the sun go down at noon and darken the earth in broad daylight.

 On the day that Israel was sent into exile, there was to be a complete solar eclipse.
 Throughout the Bible, there is usually an eclipse when God deals with the sin of Israel.
 The same thing happened when Jesus was on the cross as He was paying for the sins of the Jew and the Gentile.